 - Civic Amenity Site / Council Tip

-If you are a householder, you can dispose of your old fridge at your local household waste recycling centre.
-As long as you have the means of transport and the strength, it’s a great way to responsibly dispose of your old appliance.
-Be sure to check in advance if your local tip accepts fridges beforehand because some don’t, and others may charge.
+If you are a householder, you can dispose of your old fridge at your household waste recycling centre (otherwise known as the local tip).
+As long as you have the means of transport and the strength, it’s a great and normally completely free way to responsibly dispose of your old appliance.
+Note: Be sure to check in advance if your local tip accepts fridges because some don’t, and a few charge a fee for fridges.